 United States Arctic Research Commission

 Established by the US Congress in 1984, the USARC is an independent agency that advises the president and Congress on domestic and international Arctic research.
-Its principal duties and organizational structure are set forth, and a directory of Arctic science web sites is featured, along with reports, brochures, maps, presentations, and other publications and updates.
-Meeting schedules are posted.
+Its principal duties and organizational structure are set forth, and a directory of Arctic science websites is featured, along with news, reports, brochures, maps, presentations, and related publications and updates.
+Meeting schedules, goals and objectives, working groups, and event announcements are posted.

 https://www.arctic.gov/

-Founded in 2008, and located about 120 miles southwest of the northeast maritime coast of the Antarctic Ocean, the U of AA is the only university on the continent of Antarctica.
-General information about the institution is given, including its admissions policies, academic and athletics programs, research programs, museums, art galleries, library, and other facilities.
-Academic journals are published by the university.
+Founded in 2008 and located about 120 miles southwest of the northeast maritime coast of the Antarctic Ocean, the U of AA is the only university on the Antarctic continent.
+General information about the institution includes its admissions policies, academic and athletics programs, student life programs, research programs, museums, art galleries, libraries, and other facilities.
+The university publishes academic journals and other literary materials, which are available online.

 http://www.antarcticaedu.com/